orangebeard-io/jest-listener/README.md

 }
 ```

 Create a new file named `orangebeard.json` in the project root folder, next to `package.json`.
-Add the followring entry:
+Add the following entry:

 ```JSON
 {